mergeforward/dash-echarts/README.md

 ## release notes

+- 0.0.11 fix bugs of echarts' event not updating the dash components, use click_data for receiving event from echarts
 - 0.0.10 remove dependencies of echarts-for-react, enable mapbox-gl!
   notes: remove deprecated events for versions after 0.0.9
 - 0.0.9 enable baidu bmap & add echarts_air example